cypress-io/cypress-documentation/source/api/commands/contains.md

 ## Case Sensitivity

-Here's an example about `matchCase` option to ignore case sensitivity.
+Here's an example using the `matchCase` option to ignore case sensitivity.

 ```html
 <div>Capital Sentence</div>